Renewables

 Jovičić: Energy revolution underway

 Energy and climate issues are among the most important ones in the world today, as well as in Southeastern Europe, Founder and Editor of Balkan Green Energy News Branislava Jovičić said.
-All stakeholders, aware of the necessity of rapid changes and prudent solutions, are working toward a secure energy supply and decarbonization, she added.
+All stakeholders, aware of the necessity of rapid changes and smart solutions, are working toward a secure energy security and decarbonization, she added.

-“Last year we spoke about the energy transition.
+“Previous years we spoke about the energy transition.
 This year we can freely call the changes in the energy sector an energy revolution,” Jovičić stated.
-The five pillars of the energy revolution are solar and wind power, battery storage, digitalization, nuclear energy and decentralized generation and consumption, she stressed.
+The five pillars of the energy revolution are solar and wind, battery energy storage, digitalization, nuclear energy and decentralized generation and consumption, she stressed.

-Balkan Green Energy News is a leading energy media website in the region and one of the top 50 in the world, Branislava Jovičič said.
+Balkan Green Energy News marks this year its 10th anniversary as the leading energy news media outltet in the region of SEE and one of the top 50 energy websites in the world, Branislava Jovičič said.

 Belgrade Energy Forum 2025 Jovicic